-Join Scott Simpson for an in-depth discussion in this video Challenge: Extract information from a text file, part of Learn the Linux Command Line: The Basics.
+Join Scott Simpson for an in-depth discussion in this video Challenge: Extract information from a text file, part of Learning Linux Command Line.

 - [Voiceover] Here's a challenge to help you practice…everything I've shown you in this chapter.…One of the common ways malicious hackers try to break…into computers is by attempting to login remotely…with randomly generated user names,…or the names commonly used by popular services.…Let's say a senior system administrator sent you…a file to explore.…This file isn't archived, and inside it is a log containing…some break-in attempts on a server.…Your task is to extract the file so you can…work with it as text.…And look for lines containing invalid…user authorization requests.…